Frangipani – Plants Trees and Flowers for Sale

 Growing Frangipania plants in cool climates

-The coldest place we have heard of where frangipani plants are growing is in Switzerland, and yes they are grown indoors.
-In Australia t ry Noojee at the foot of the Great Dividing Range, and yes again they are grown indoors.
+The coldest place we have heard of is in Switzerland, and yes they are grown indoors.
+In Australia, try Noojee at the foot of the Great Dividing Range, and yes again they are grown indoors.

 However given the right conditions and a little care you can successfully grow Frangipani plants in Melbourne (outdoors).

-Try growing grangipani in a container in a sunny position agaist a north facing wall.
+Try growing frangipani in a container in a sunny position against a north facing wall.

 In a container you can move them in winter to an even more protected position if you need to.
 Perhaps a sunny patio.

-Frangipani Trees and Plants for sale from the following nurseries
+Frangipani Trees and Plants are available for sale from the following nurseries

 132 Silver Valley Rd.
 MS 415 Mt.Garnet QLD 4872